nums-project/nums/README.md

 and [NumPy](https://github.com/numpy/numpy) as a backend for CPU-based array operations.

 # Installation
+NumS is currently supported on Linux-based systems running Python 3.6, 3.7, and 3.8.
-Currently, NumS only supports CPU-based workloads; we are working on providing GPU support.
+Currently, only CPU-based workloads are supported; we are working on providing GPU support.

 #### pip installation
 To install NumS on Ray with CPU support, simply run the following command.